xebialabs-community/xl-repo-linker/README.md

   It is perfectly suits the needs when you don't need to share your snapshots with nobody else, but just recover your previous state.

-  * Jira - when you want to attach your snapshot to Jira issue and share your snapshot with a person who has an access to Jira as well.
+  * Jira - when you have to attach your snapshot to Jira issue and share your snapshot with a person who has an access to Jira as well.
    It does work only with relatively small artifacts (by default it is 10Mb, but administrator can increase this value).

-  * Google Drive - when your snapshot is really big and you don't want to make Jira slow, this is a better way to make share.
+  * Google Drive - when your snapshot is big and you don't want to make Jira slow, or both parties doesn't have access to Jira then this way becomes better to share.

   This modes you can change in the configuration file or override it with extra option: --mode <mode>